Drug Addiction and Treatment in Macedonia

 Treatment Largely Consists of Medical Replacement of Opiates

-The main method of drug addiction treatment for opiate addiction uses methadone to prevent withdrawal symptoms and to relieve the addicted person from the need to lead a criminal lifestyle.
-Unfortunately, when a person uses methadone, they do not learn to live a drug-free lifestyle and they can't re-discover the feeling of being completely free of any drugs in their bodies.
+The main method of drug addiction treatment for opiate addiction uses methadone or buprenorphine to prevent withdrawal symptoms and to relieve the addicted person from the need to lead a criminal lifestyle.
+Unfortunately, when a person uses these drugs, they do not learn to live a drug-free lifestyle and they can’t re-discover the feeling of being completely free of any drugs in their bodies.
 Complete drug recovery is best when the person leaves the rehab center clean and sober and having the skills to create a drug-free future.

 Alcohol Consumption and Alcoholism Experience Growth in Macedonia

 Nationally, drinking alcohol is associated with celebrations such as birthdays and dinner parties and low-alcohol content is the drink of choice.
 But in the last few years, the government of Macedonia has become concerned about the growth in numbers of those who can be classed as having an addiction to alcohol or being fully alcoholic.
 Recent newspaper reports stated that 250,000 people in Macedonia suffer from an ongoing alcohol addiction, and that 60,000 can be categorized as alcoholics.
 Some people laid some blame on festivals at which large quantities of alcohol are consumed, mostly low-alcohol-content beverages such as beer and wine.

 Still the country’s government was concerned enough to pass new laws regulating alcohol sale.
 Off-trade (for consumption off-site) alcohol cannot be purchased after 7 PM and there are new regulations governing businesses that sell alcohol.

 Narconon Macedonia, located in Skopje, offers drug-free withdrawal and rehabilitation from addiction.